patilswapnilv/vaaka/readme.md

 ## About Vaaka

 Vaaka is a child theme of [Saga](http://themehybrid.com/themes/saga).
-It is ment to make publishing your written word fun and easy.
+It is meant to make publishing your written word fun and easy.

 ## Copyright and License